Completing Your FAFSA/FAQs

 What do we need to complete the FAFSA?

-Be sure you or your parents bring the following in order to file your FAFSA:
+Be sure you or your parents bring the following in order to file your FAFSA.
+NOTE, this list is subject to change based on the new FAFSA changes.
+Please check back prior to the events to see updates:

 • Social Security Number.
 Be sure that the number is correct!